cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-xinaa15.md

 1. Press on the `Share` icon at the top right of the screen
 1. Press `TrollStore`

-Sileo will now be reinstalled onto your device, and should eventually reappear on the home screen.
+Sileo should now be installed on your home screen.
+You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.